ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Boosted high-order inexact proximal-point algorithm

-which is the simplest instance of ItsOPT by solving the proximal auxiliary problem inexactly at the lower level and applying the generic proximal-point method at the upper level.
-Although HiPPA is an interesting algorithm for solving \eqref{eq:mainproblem}, it is well-known that generic proximal-point algorithms are not fast enough in practice; see, e.g., \cite{Guler92,Nesterov2023a,Salzo12}.
-This motivates the quest to design its boosted variant by applying a derivative-free nonmonotone line search in a similar vain as the schemes given in \cite{fukushima1981generalized,fukushima1996,mine1981minimization} in which the search direction is not necessarily descent.
-This algorithm is called {\it Boosted HiPPA} which is presented in Algorithm~\ref{alg:inexact}.
+Although the HiPPA algorithm \eqref{eq:HiPPA} is an interesting algorithm for solving \eqref{eq:mainproblem}, it is well-known that generic proximal-point schemes can be slow in practice; see, e.g., \cite{Guler92,Nesterov2023a,Salzo12}.
+This motivates a boosted variant that employs a derivative-free nonmonotone line search in a similar vein as the schemes given in \cite{fukushima1981generalized,fukushima1996,mine1981minimization}, in which the search direction is not necessarily descent.
+This algorithm is called {\it Boosted HiPPA}, presented in Algorithm~\ref{alg:inexact}.

-In Step~\ref{alg:hippa:dir} of Boosted HiPPA, one needs to choose a search direction that is not necessarily decent; however, in Subsection~\ref{sub:impiss}, we suggest a suitable strategy for selecting $d^k$.
-Let us emphasize that the term $\varepsilon_{k} + \varepsilon_{k+1}$ in the right-hand of \eqref{eq:alg:ingrad:upd} ensures its nonmonotonicity; see, e.g., \cite{ahookhosh2017efficiency, Amini2014} for detailed discussions and references for nonmonotone methods in optimization.
-Hence, we refer to \eqref{eq:alg:ingrad:upd} as an \textit{inexact descent condition}.
+In Step~\ref{alg:hippa:dir}, the search direction $d^k$ is not required to be a descent direction; however, a concrete strategy is proposed in Subsection~\ref{sub:impiss}.
+Let us emphasize that the term $\varepsilon_{k} + \varepsilon_{k+1}$ on the right-hand side of \eqref{eq:alg:ingrad:upd} induces nonmonotonicity; see, e.g., \cite{ahookhosh2017efficiency, Amini2014} for background on nonmonotone line searches.
+Accordingly, we refer to \eqref{eq:alg:ingrad:upd} as an \textit{inexact descent condition}.

-In the next result, we demonstrate the well-definedness of Algorithm~\ref{alg:inexact}, meaning that the inequality \eqref{eq:alg:ingrad:upd} is satisfied at certain points, and the inner loop (Steps~\ref{alg:hippa:strep}-\ref{alg:hippa:endrep}) terminates after a finite number of backtracking steps.
+The next result establishes the well-definedness of Algorithm~\ref{alg:inexact}, meaning that the inequality \eqref{eq:alg:ingrad:upd} is satisfied at certain points, and the inner loop (Steps~\ref{alg:hippa:strep}-\ref{alg:hippa:endrep}) terminates after a finite number of backtracking steps.